taylorheili/CodeJournal/Days/day10.md

 # What i learned

 We worked in firebase today we did lots of work in the views which is good practice.
 We made collections for our data and we got the data we put on the firebase webite into xcode whihc i think is pretty cool but i bet its complicated.
 Glad Google has it figured out!
+We used the IDs to get the data we wanted and after that it was pretty easy